Lawyers’ Trust Accounts Board Helping to Secure Equal Access to Justice

 Institutions may use whatever calculation method they employ for other interest-bearing accounts with check writing capability as they normally use for other customers of the financial institution.

 Each financial institution which maintains IOLTA accounts must remit at least quarterly any interest earned on the account to the IOLTA Program.
 Institutions should remit interest on a consolidated basis from all IOLTA accounts maintained either in the form of an automated clearinghouse (ACH) transfer to the Pennsylvania Interest on Lawyers Trust Account Board on or before the 10th business day following the close of the period.
-The Program maintains its principal account with FULTON BANK, Lancaster, Pennsylvania.
-For further information, please contact Pennsylvania Interest on Lawyers Trust Account Board at 717-238-2001.
+The Program maintains its principal account with AmeriServ Bank.
+For further information, please see the instructions in on the Interest Remittance Report or contact Pennsylvania Interest on Lawyers Trust Account Board at 717-238-2001.

 Reports containing the following information should be transmitted electronically to firstname.lastname@example.org.
 Excel format is preferred.
 Download the Template.
 At the time interest is remitted, a report showing at least the name and account number of the account, gross interest earned, service charges or fees deducted, if any, and the amount of interest remitted from the account must be sent to the IOLTA Program, as well as to the attorney who maintains the IOLTA account.
 Additionally, the report should indicate the rate of interest credited and the average daily balance, if available, for the IOLTA account for the reporting period.